 The motivational interviewing model of addiction recovery focuses on the individual recovering addict's drive and motivation to succeed in their recovery.
 This means that the therapist does not play the role of an instructor or authority figure in the treatment process.
 Instead, they serve as an ally that helps to guide a recovering addict to come to solutions and conclusions themselves.
 This helps to create self-empowered individuals who are better prepared to re-enter the real world and maintain sobriety.

-There are various treatments that can be put to use in addiction recovery programs.
+There are various treatments that can be put to use in addiction recovery programs in Madison.
 Some of these include:

 Individual and group therapy sessions can be used to help a recovering addict determine the root causes of their substance abuse and addiction problems and to help them develop coping mechanisms for dealing with those causes as well as relapse temptations.
 As such, this treatment is the primary tool of the cognitive/behavioral model of addiction recovery.